min2ha/ukwa-site/content/target/46912/index.en.md

   "subject": "EU Referendum"
 }

-# Oxford University Centre for Socio-Legal Studies Podcasts: Can The Referendum Be Democratic?
-Reflections On The Brexit Process

 Podcast of a lecture by Stephen Tierney, Professor of Constitutional Theory, University of Edinburgh, who discusses the circumstances surrounding the forthcoming referendum on the United Kingdom’s membership of the European Union.